ecupaio/dcgffl/_events/ref-clinic.md

 ---
 **Join us at the Referee Clinic!**

 This is a great opportunity for refs, returning and new, to talk about the latest rules and prepare for the season!

+Attendees will get one free beverage on us!

 By attending, **you could win two tickets to the Wizards vs. Nuggets game
 on March 16!**